modular-magician/terraform-provider-google-beta/website/docs/r/compute_disk.html.markdown

   * zones/{zone}/disks/{disk}
   * regions/{region}/disks/{disk}

+* `erase_windows_vss_signature` -
+  (Optional)
+  Specifies whether the disk restored from a source snapshot should erase Windows specific VSS signature.

 * `type` -
   (Optional)
   URL of the disk type resource describing which disk type to use to